25benjaminli/science_fair_judging/README.md

 - `Timestamp` and `Email Address` are ignored by the system
 - `Student Project ID` are enforced to match IDs in `ids_categories.csv`
 - `Judge ID` are enforced to match IDs in `ids_judges.csv`
-- All columns with "Presentation Content" or "Presentation Skills" in the header are used for scoring